Is It Better to Settle or Go to Court?

 When your personal injury claim goes to trial, you leave the financial outcome of your case to the court.
 If you have a viable claim and the jury rules in your favor, you have a good chance of receiving the full value of your claim.
 This is typically much more than the amount you agree to in a settlement, some of which will be eaten up by the costs of litigation.

 Although you could receive greater compensation for damages by taking your case to court, you could also receive nothing.
-Unpaid time away from work and transportation costs related to meeting with your lawyer and going to court can leave you in the hole if a jury rules in favor of the defendant.
+Unpaid transportation costs related to meeting with your lawyer and going to court can leave you in the hole if a jury rules in favor of the defendant.

 Whether in a business deal, a personal injury case, or a divorce, experts often tout that the best deal or settlement is when both parties walk away unhappy.
 Reaching an agreeable settlement requires compromise on both sides.
 It’s doubtful you will receive compensation for the full value of your claim.
 However, the goal is to reach an agreement that provides fair compensation.
 You have control over the outcome of your case when you settle, which can be a great advantage to the unpredictability of a court trial.